1923 Auckland Rugby League season: Manukau rugby league team

-Near the end of the season the Manukau and Mangere clubs sent a letter to the Auckland Rugby League which was read at the management committee meeting on 29 August.
+Near the end of the season the Manukau and Māngere clubs sent a letter to the Auckland Rugby League which was read at the management committee meeting on 29 August.
 It stated that the two clubs had decided to amalgamate and would enter a team in the senior grade the following year provided permission was granted, which it was.
 The Manukau club is the Manukau club of today, though the Mangere club is not related to the modern day Mangere East who were not founded until 1963.
 The Manukau club were located in their early decades in the Onehunga area before moving much later to their current location at Moyle Park.
+The clubs did however remain separate and compete as separate entities the following year.
+Māngere were previously known as Māngere Rangers however and became known as Māngere United until they ceased to exist at the end of 1934.
+In the same 1923 season the Manukau Cruising Club decided to enter a team in the 6th B Grade.
+They played 9 games before withdrawing from the competition despite being relatively competitive.
+In one of their matches Roy Hardgrave and Ted Brimble played for them when their Manukau teams had a bye.